Education and Training

 Body imaging fellows receive extensive exposure to CT colonography led by Dr. Jason Pietryga.
 Exams are performed at three sites but interpreted centrally to maximize experience.
 All fellows will easily meet accreditation criteria to allow independent interpretation of CT colonography upon completion of fellowship.

-Directed by Dr Mary Hillstrom and Dr Ana P Lourenco, this one year fellowship will provide comprehensive training in all aspects of breast imaging, including screening and diagnostic mammography with digital breast tomosynthesis, breast ultrasound, MRI (1.5T and 3T), and interventional breast procedures including stereotactic, ultrasound-guided, and MRI-guided breast biopsy.
+Directed by Dr Ana P Lourenco and co-directed by Dr Mary Hillstrom, this one year fellowship will provide comprehensive training in all aspects of breast imaging, including screening and diagnostic mammography with digital breast tomosynthesis, breast ultrasound, MRI (1.5T and 3T), and interventional breast procedures including stereotactic, ultrasound-guided, and MRI-guided breast biopsy.
 Educational time will be divided equally between Rhode Island Hospital and Women and Infants Hospital, the major teaching affiliates of Brown University's Alpert Medical School.
 High volume imaging in state-of-the-art departments will ensure in-depth experience in all aspects of breast imaging.

 The Anne C. Pappas Breast Center of Rhode Island Hospital performs and interprets over 30,000 breast imaging examinations annually.
 Women and Infants Hospital, a dedicated women’s hospital with national reputation, performs over 19,000 breast imaging examinations annually.
 Fellows will have the opportunity to actively participate in multi-disciplinary breast tumor boards at both institutions.
 Many opportunities also exist for research participation.